sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 ## "Post" Transitioning

 In a lot of ways, transitioning never really ends.
-Transgender and non-binary folks are constantly meeting new people and encountering new situations that may require them to decide whether to disclose their history, how to disclose it, and the best way to do it.
+Transgender and non-binary folks are constantly meeting new people and encountering new situations that may require them to decide whether to disclose their history, how to disclose it, and what the risks are.
 Even if they choose not to disclose anything, they may still need to deal with the after effects of these situations.
 This can be especially true if one has encountered a transphobic situation.

 ### Questions

 - How can you make sure that a transitioning person continues to feel included and supported weeks, months, and years later?
-- How can you prevent tokenism that takes advantage of an employee for the organization's benefit?
+- How can you prevent [tokenism](https://www.catalystwedco.com/blog/2018/2/8/people-are-not-props-how-to-avoid-tokenism-in-your-portfolio) that takes advantage of an employee for the organization's benefit?